 If the outboard motor is equipped with an engine stop switch lanyard, the engine can also be stopped by pulling the lanyard and removing the lock plate from the engine stop switch.

-2. Tighten the air vent screw on the fuel tank cap and set the fuel cock lever or knob to the closed position.
+2. Tighten the air vent screw on the fuel tank cap.

+Disconnect the fuel line.

 2.10 Trimming outboard motor

 There are 4 or 5 holes provided in the clamp bracket to adjust the outboard motor trim angle.